System of a Down: Lyrical themes

-Music
+Musical style and classification

+System of a Down's music is highly diverse and experimental.
+Loudwire stated the belief that the band were "probably the weirdest act to ever sell out arenas."
 Stephen Thomas Erlewine of AllMusic stated "Like many late-'90s metal bands System of a Down struck a balance between '80s underground thrash metal and metallic early-'90s alternative rockers like Jane's Addiction".
-System of a Down's music is influenced by elements of numerous styles, including alternative rock, art rock, classic rock, gothic rock, hip hop, jazz, various genres of metal including thrash metal and even Norwegian black metal, and Middle Eastern music.
+Malakian once described their music "as if Slayer and the Beatles had a baby."

 System of a Down's music has variously been termed alternative metal, nu metal, hard rock, progressive metal, heavy metal, thrash metal, art rock, and avant-garde metal.

 Malakian has stated that "We don't belong to any one scene" and that "I don't like the nu-metal drop-A 7-string guitar sound; it is not my thing, at least not yet."
 In interview with Mike Lancaster, he also said, "People always seem to feel the need to put us into a category, but we just don't fit into any category."

+System of a Down's music is influenced by elements of numerous styles, including alternative rock, art rock, classic rock, gothic rock, hip hop, jazz, various genres of metal including thrash metal and even Norwegian black metal, and Middle Eastern music.
 According to Tankian, "As far as arrangement and everything, [our music] is pretty much pop.
 To me, System of a Down isn't a progressive band. [...]
 But it's not a typical pop project, obviously.
 We definitely pay attention to the music to make sure that it's not something someone's heard before."
-Malakian once described their music "as if Slayer and the Beatles had a baby."
+The band's songs often employ droning notes, modulations, modes, and varying time signatures.
+According to Reverb.com: "These characteristics make SoaD one of the most progressive bands associated with nu metal."

 The band has used a wide range of instruments, such as electric mandolins, baritone electric guitars, acoustic guitars, ouds, sitars, and twelve string guitars.
 According to Malakian, he would often write songs in E♭ tuning, which would later be changed to drop C tuning in order to be performed by the band.
 Malakian states that "For me, the drop-C tuning is right down the center.
 It has enough of the clarity and the crisp sound—most of our riffy stuff is done on the top two strings, anyway—but it's also thicker and ballsier."